 I have addressed these complaints respectively in the list below.

 1. Believe me, if there was a an original spy franchise with a woman at the helm, I would watch the hell out of it.
-That would be GREAT.
+That would be great.
 But currently, no one is making spy movies with women at the helm, because people don’t think they will make money.

 This film wouldn’t have to make a feminist statement if people treated women leading action flicks with the same respect as men.
 If we could see a woman as Bond just because it’s a good story, if that was treated as casually as Tom Cruise in Mission: Impossible, then it wouldn’t have to be a feminist statement.
 It would be normal.
-As long as the very existence of a spy film starring a woman is considered a huge fucking deal, it’s going to make a statement.
+As long as the very existence of a spy film starring a woman is considered a huge deal, it’s going to make a statement.

-3. James Bond is not Lara Croft.
-We forget James Bond has been played by so many different actors with so many different takes on the character that it would hardly be a stretch for a woman to take on the role.
-Bond is not a set character like Bilbo Baggins or Ethan Hunt (who has been played by Tom Cruise for all five “Mission: Impossible” films).
+Furthermore, we forget that James Bond has been played by so many different actors with so many different takes on the character that it would hardly be a stretch for a woman to take on the role.
+Bond is not a set character like Indiana Jones or Ethan Hunt (who has been played by Tom Cruise for all five Mission: Impossible films).
 007 has become a pseudonym for several characters over the last few decades, with different appearances and personalities.

-World of entertainment, if you don’t ever want to see a woman as Bond don’t complain when women get their own action franchises.
-Don’t complain about “feminist agendas” everywhere and simultaneously refuse to normalize women in action roles, because there wouldn’t have to be a statement about it if you didn’t throw a goddamn fit every time it happened.
+World of entertainment, if you don’t ever want to see a woman as Bond, don’t complain when women get their own action franchises.
+Don’t complain about “feminist agendas” and simultaneously refuse to normalize women in action roles, because there wouldn’t have to be a statement about it if you didn’t throw a goddamn fit every time it happened.